hello-robot/stretch_firmware/tutorial/docs/spi_sensor.md

 ### Wire Up the Boards

-**NOTE: The Wacc is a 3V3 device and the Uno is a 5V device.
-External level translation is required to protect the Wacc.**

-Next, wire the Uno to the Expansion Header as:
+Next, wire the Metro to the Expansion Header as:

 | Stretch Expansion Header | Uno  |
 | ------------------------ | ---- |